-Rather than restarting every time they need a new developer, companies should focus on maintaining their existing pipeline so they have a warm database of candidates to turn to.
+Rather than restarting every time they need a new developer, companies should focus on maintaining their existing pipeline so they have a warm database of candidates.
 It’s about maintaining relationships with people who might not have been a good fit six months ago, but could now be the perfect candidate.
 We’re not using our existing databases properly, and it’s kind of a shame.

-Hiring plans should also include “talent maps”, so companies know where to look for talent based on data from previous hires and where an organisation’s best performers are from.
+Hiring plans should also include talent maps, so companies know where to look for talent based on data from previous hires and where an organisation’s best performers come from.
 During my time at Rocket Internet and GetYourGuide, we hired lots of incredible non-EU developers (particularly from Egypt and Brazil) using the EU Blue Card – pretty easily and painlessly!

 If they have the budget, they could purchase a CRM tool to manage their candidate engagement.
 There are lots out there that integrate with ATS systems.
 There are also some ATSs that provide CRM solutions, but they’re limited.
 Of course, Excel works too, but it gets messy when you scale!

 Want to hire non-EU developers?
 Download our guide to the Blue Card in Germany.

 I guess there must be some reactive hiring too – if employees leave or there’s sudden growth, for example?

 Yeah, definitely.
 If you can plan 70% of your headcount, or perhaps Q1 and Q2 of the following year, that’s still a huge step for a lot of companies.
 It takes so much time to find the right person that companies often end up compromising on quality.
 Making false hires is one of the biggest mistakes a startup can make.